Carbondale mine fire: Later history

-By 2014, the fire had been extinguished and the area redeveloped.
+By 2014, the fire was confirmed to have been extinguished and the area was redeveloped.

 Media response

 The Carbondale mine fire received notoriety in local newspapers in its early years, and excavation attempts of the 1950s and 1960s were covered in the May 1960 issue of Popular Science magazine.
 The Saturday Evening Post featured a story on the fire in 1963, saying that the excavation effort was moving more earth than the construction of the Panama Canal.

 The novel The Hollow Ground features a mine fire based on the Carbondale mine fire.